meshery/meshery/docs/pages/reference/troubleshooting/meshery-operator-meshsync-troubleshooting.md

 1. No deployment of Meshery Operator, MeshSync, and Broker.
     1. Probable cause: Meshery Server cannot connect to Kubernetes cluster; cluster unreachable or kubeconfig without proper permissions needed to deploy Meshery Operator; Kubernetes config initialization issues.
 1. Meshery Operator with MeshSync and Broker deployed, but Meshery Server is not receiving data from MeshSync or data the [Meshery Database]({{site.baseurl}}/concepts/architecture/database) is stale.
-    1. Probable cause: Meshery Server lost subscription to Meshery Broker; Broker server not expoerting external IP; MeshSync not connected to Broker; MeshSync not running; Meshery Database is stale.
+    1. Probable cause: Meshery Server lost subscription to Meshery Broker; Broker server not exposed to external IP; MeshSync not connected to Broker; MeshSync not running; Meshery Database is stale.
     2. The SQL database in Meshery serves as a cache for cluster state.
 A single button allows users to dump/reset the Meshery Database.
 1. Orphaned MeshSync and Broker controllers - Meshery Operator is not present, but MeshSync and Broker controllers are running.